openannotation/annotator/doc/api/app.rst

 ..  function:: annotator.App.prototype.destroy()

     Destroy the App.
-Unbinds all event handlers and runs the 'onDestroy' hooks for any plugins.
+Unbinds all event handlers and runs the 'destroy' plugin hook.

     :returns Promise: Resolved when destroyed.